dhable/caffeinatedideas.com/_posts/2013-08-29-taming-nodejs-with-clojurescript.md

 binds all the paths to their handlers.
 All of the global functions and variables in node.js are part of the cljs.nodejs module, which we imported at the top.
 After bringing in the restify module, you use the same function names that you would if it was Javascript.
-In my case, I've setup the path /greeting/:name to bind to the say-hello function.
-I also bind a static file server as the last handler to match any path that hasn't been matched.
-This is how I'm able to handle requests for the HTML pages with a single line of code.
+In my case, I\'ve setup the path /greeting/:name to bind to the say-hello function.
+I also bind a static file server as the last handler to match any path that hasn\'t been matched.
+This is how I\'m able to handle requests for the HTML pages with a single line of code.

 Finally, a main function is defined to create a restify server and start listening to port 3000 followed by a special Clojurescript directive that tells the compiler that the function named main is truly the main entry point.
-This does differ from node.js, where code at the global method of the first script is executed just like it's a main function.
+This does differ from node.js, where code at the global method of the first script is executed just like it\'s a main function.
 Clojurescript, unlike plain JavaScript, is keeping the house in order and places all the code in a namespace into a Google Closure namespace.
 Without telling Clojurescript where to execute on startup, the node.js application will create all the functions but never execute any of them.